Woodman Avenue Median Retrofit Project

-We partnered with the Los Angeles Dept. of Water & Power and the City's Bureau of Sanitation & Street Services on a grant from Prop 50 to do just that - replacing hardscape with something more natural and permeable, while improving ecosystem function.
+We partnered with the Los Angeles Department of Water and Power and the City's Bureau of Sanitation and Street Services on a grant from Prop 50 to do just that - replacing hardscape with something more natural and permeable while improving ecosystem function.
 We also partnered with Ranchito 4th and 5th grade classes and San Fernando Valley High School students in the venture, using a tailored curriculum which met state science standards and involved the youth in creating the project's interpretive features.

-Community Meetings scheduled throughout the project informed and involved the neighborhood, taking input on design and use needs.
+Community Meetings throughout the project informed and involved the neighborhood, taking input on design and use needs.